aws-samples/custom-web-experience-with-amazon-q-business/README.md

 •	**CertificateARN** – The CertificateARN generated from the previous step

-•	**IdcApplicationArn** – Identity Center customer application ARN , keep it blank on first run as we need to create the cognito user pool as part of this stack to create [IAM Idenity Center application with a trusted token issuer](https://docs.aws.amazon.com/singlesignon/latest/userguide/using-apps-with-trusted-token-issuer.html)
+•	**IdcApplicationArn** – Identity Center customer application ARN , keep it blank on first run as we need to create the cognito user pool as part of this stack to create [IAM Identity Center application with a trusted token issuer](https://docs.aws.amazon.com/singlesignon/latest/userguide/using-apps-with-trusted-token-issuer.html)

 •	**PublicSubnetIds** – The ID of the public subnet that can be used to deploy the EC2 instance and the Application Load Balancer